timwuthenow/ibamoe-enablement/docs/guided_exercises/operator/configuration.md

 # KIE App Configuration

 The definition of the expected state of KIE-App environment is defined in the YAML definition the KIE-App.
-In this section we will slightly change this configuration to see how the Operator applies changes in the configuration of your Red Hat Process Automation Manager environment.
+In this section we will slightly change this configuration to see how the Operator applies changes in the configuration of your {{ product.name }} environment.

 ## Changing Credentials